lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Note that this document defines generic functionality and purposefully offers flexibility with regard to parameter settings and mechanism choices.
 Such settings and choices are expected to be made in other, technology-specific documents.

+# Requirements Notation

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14
+{{RFC2119}}{{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # LPWAN Architecture {#LPWAN-Archi}